WebDev Workshop logo

 function resetButton() {…

-event, just in case the button was clicked.
+This function resets the button's original text.
+It also triggers the button’s blur event, just in case the button was clicked.